-The Arena Autumn Event 2019 will delve into the power of the brand in an ever-competitive market.
-We’ve put together an exciting programme of expert dynamic speakers who will explore how strong, recognisable brands are pushing boundaries and disrupting the market to gain the crucial competitive edge to deliver growth.
-A strong brand needs protecting, so they’ll also discuss the importance of reputation management, particularly when standing out from the crowd, and reputation recovery if a brand is damaged in some way.
+The Arena Autumn Event 2019 delved into the power of the brand in an ever-competitive market.
+The exciting programme of expert dynamic speakers explored how strong, recognisable brands are pushing boundaries and disrupting the market to gain the crucial competitive edge to deliver growth.
+A strong brand needs protecting, so they also discussed the importance of reputation management, particularly when standing out from the crowd, and reputation recovery if a brand is damaged in some way.

 Join the conversation #ArenaEvents19

 Take a look at the attendee list for this event.

 FOCUS ON THE BASICS was the unanimous advice given by our six speakers at the Arena Autumn event on the topic of ‘the importance of brand reputation in an ever-competitive market’

 Guests enjoyed coffee, pastries, Aqua Libre and Purdeys courtesy of Nescafé Azera, Délifrance and Britvic Soft Drinks before heading into the Livery Hall at Haberdasher’s Hall for the day’s programme of talks.

 Fiona Speakman, Client Director of the Food Team at CGA began the day with an interesting overview of the casual dining market over the last five years.